tobiasmcnulty/test-terraform/README.md

-This is a *prototype* terraform configuration for provisioning a set of resources on AWS to run RapidPro.
+This is a *prototype* Terraform configuration for provisioning a set of resources on AWS to run RapidPro.